AdobeDocs/dev-site-documentation-template/README.md

-# Gatsby Theme Parliament Documentation Template
+# Adobe I/O Documentation Template

 This is a Gatsby site template built with the [Adobe I/O Gatsby Theme](https://github.com/adobe/gatsby-theme-aio).